5 Fantastic Retail Merchant Services With Everything You Need To Run Your Shop

 - Not suitable for high-risk industries

 Square’s retail product is called Square for Retail.
-Square adjusted its POS software to fit retail businesses with a large inventory.
-This iPad-exclusive system features an entirely redesigned user interface, optimized for searching and scanning.
-It also introduces three advanced reports that enhance Square’s inventory management.
+This iPad-exclusive system features an entirely redesigned user interface, optimized for searching and scanning to manage a large inventory.

 - Works on iPads